What Is Disaster Recovery Planning A Complete Guide

 |---|---|---|---|---|

-| BaaS | Hours to Days | Minutes to Hours | Low | Protecting data for less critical applications or long-term archiving where downtime tolerance is high. |
+| BaaS | Hours to Days | Minutes to Hours | Low | Non-critical data and long-term storage where waiting for a restore is acceptable. |

-| IaaS | Minutes to Hours | Seconds to Minutes | Medium | Organizations with capable IT teams who can manage the manual or scripted recovery process in a cloud environment. |
+| IaaS | Minutes to Hours | Seconds to Minutes | Medium | Companies with IT teams that can manage their own automated recovery scripts in the cloud. |

-| DRaaS | Seconds to Minutes | Near-Zero | High | Mission-critical applications where downtime and data loss are simply not an option, requiring a fully managed approach. |
+| DRaaS | Seconds to Minutes | Near-Zero | High | Critical applications that must stay online to prevent significant financial loss. |

-| Hot Site (Cloud) | Near-Instant | Near-Zero | Very High | Global-scale applications demanding maximum availability and continuous operation, often using active-active architectures across multiple cloud regions. |
+| Hot Site (Cloud) | Near-Instant | Near-Zero | Very High | Global applications that use multiple cloud regions to ensure 100% uptime for users. |

 Best Practices For Effective Disaster Recovery Planning